 One of the most common complications from breast augmentation is capsular contracture or capsular contraction, a condition that results in distorted and sometimes even painful, hard breasts.
 Read on to learn more about the signs of capsular contracture, your capsular contracture treatment options and Cassileth Plastic Surgery’s innovative technique which permanently handles this condition.

 A capsule is the normal tissue that the body produces surrounding a breast implant.
 Usually, it is pretty thin, sometimes almost transparent.
-The capsule is larger than the implant, allowing the implant to move around inside the capsule pocket and feel soft.
+The capsule is larger than the implant, allowing them both to move around and feel soft.
 In capsular contracture, the capsule becomes thicker and tightens which makes the space for the implant smaller and smaller.
-Some signs of capsular contracture can be the implant rising to a higher position on the chest or the breast looking oddly constricted and artificially round, like a baseball.
-The capsule can get so small that the implant feels firm (grade 3 capsular contracture) or can even feel hard and be painful (grade 4 capsular contracture)
+Some Signs of capsular contracture can be the implant rising to a higher position on the chest or the breast looking oddly constricted and artificially round, like a baseball.
+The capsule can get so small that the implant feels firm (grade 3 capsular contracture) or can even feel hard and be painful (grade 4 capsular contracture).

 Studies show that up to 26.9% of women who receive breast implant surgery will develop Capsular Contracture.

 REMOVAL OF THE IMPLANT AND CAPSULE

 During the capsular contracture surgery, our doctors then carefully remove the complete capsule, including any fluid around the implant, granulation or inflammatory tissue within the capsule, or free-floating silicone, which can sometimes leak from a ruptured implant.
 Next our doctors use an antibiotic power wash to combat potential sources of inflammation that may be responsible for causing contracture.
 Finally, an anti-bacterial solution is left within the breast, to complete the sterilization process.

 CREATING THE ADM INTERNAL BRA